mSvcBench/muBench/Docs/Manual.md

 ## Monitoring and Tracing
 µBench service-cells export some metrics to a Prometheus server running in the cluster.
 The exported metrics are:
 - *mub_response_size* : size of the request response in bytes;
+- *mub_request_latency_milliseconds* : request latency including the execution of internal and external services;
+- *mub_internal_processing_latency_milliseconds* : duration of the execution of the internal-service
+- *mub_external_processing_latency_milliseconds* :  duration of the execution of the external-service
-- *mub_request_latency_seconds* : request latency including the execution of internal and extrenal services;
+- *mub_request_latency_milliseconds_bucket* : histogram of request latency including the execution of internal and external services;
-- *mub_internal_processing_latency_seconds* : duration of the execution of the internal-service
+- *mub_internal_processing_latency_milliseconds_bucket* : histogram of duration of the execution of the internal-service
-- *mub_external_processing_latency_seconds* :  duration of the execution of the external-service
+- *mub_external_processing_latency_milliseconds_bucket* :  histogram of duration of the execution of the external-service

 By using Istio and Jaeger tools the monitoring can be deeper.
 To install the monitoring framework into the Kubernetes cluster read this [manual](../Monitoring/kubernetes-full-monitoring/README.md).